 If you get knots in your stomach just thinking about your next cold call, relax.
 A few simple adjustments can improve your cold-calling game immediately, and technology can increase your effectiveness by leaps and bounds.
-Here are ten basic tips to help you make better cold calls.
+Here are nine basic tips to help you make better cold calls.

 - Speak clearly.
 If you can't make your phone call from a landline and a mobile phone is your only option, do your best to make sure you're in an area where the call won't be dropped or garbled by static.
 "I think I'm losing you" is not a phrase you want to hear – or say – on a business call.

 - Don't try to say too much at once.
 Get the prospect involved instead of talking at him or her.
 Ideally, you'll do 25 percent of the talking, and the prospect will do the rest.